 As if something was calling me I made a beeline for the fresh produce stand where I found a mix of fresh mushrooms for a reasonable price.
 Those in hand I overheard two older ladies chatting about cooking mishaps which immediately made think of rice.
 Rice and I don’t have a pretty history, but for some reason I never had problems with it when making risottos.
 Voila, dinner plans formed!

 Tyrian chefs suggest combining…

 1 large Clove of Garlic, finely chopped

 Black Pepper and Sea Salt to taste

-400-500ml chicken stock (this varies depending on cooking temperature and type of rice)
+400-500ml Vegetable or Chicken stock (this varies depending on cooking temperature and type of rice)

 200g Arborio Rice or any other Risotto Rice

 100ml Madeira or Dry White Wine – a Pinot or Chenin Blanc goes well with mushrooms

 75g freshly grated Parmesan